Philippines Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — the Philippines' rate dropped from 17% to 10% Section 122 (effective Feb 24, expires ~July 24, 2026).
 A 7-point reduction that, importantly, eliminates the tariff gap between the Philippines and other ASEAN nations (all now at 10%).
-Section 232 steel and aluminum tariffs of 50% remain unchanged.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 GSP eligibility reviews are ongoing and could provide additional MFN duty relief on qualifying products.
 Semiconductor assembly operations continue expanding.

 Tips for Importers

 Semiconductors and most electronic components enter at 0% MFN duty, so the 10% Section 122 tariff is the only layer — down from 17%.
 The Philippines now competes on equal tariff footing with all ASEAN nations at 10%, so its advantages in English-speaking workforce, US security alliance, and GSP eligibility become stronger differentiators.
 Check GSP eligibility for coconut oil, processed fruits, and wiring harnesses to potentially reduce or eliminate MFN duties on top of the Section 122 tariff.
-Plan for the ~July 2026 Section 122 expiry — if GSP is renewed and Section 122 lapses, many Philippine goods could face minimal total tariff burdens.
+Plan for the ~July 2026 Section 122 expiry, noting the 10% layer is also under active legal challenge (the Court of International Trade ruled it unlawful May 7, 2026; the Federal Circuit stayed that ruling June 11, 2026, so CBP keeps collecting pending appeal) — if GSP is renewed and Section 122 lapses or is struck down, many Philippine goods could face minimal total tariff burdens.
 The BPO sector is services-based and unaffected by goods tariffs.

 US import duties on goods from Philippines are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from Philippines, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Philippines rates with other countries to evaluate sourcing alternatives.